Master00021/DocusaurusCourse/my-website/blog/2021-08-26-welcome/index.md

 [Docusaurus blogging features](https://docusaurus.io/docs/blog) are powered by the [blog plugin](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog).

-Simply add Markdown files (or folders) to the `blog` directory.
+Simplemente añade archivos de markdowns (or folders) to the `blog` directory.

 Regular blog authors can be added to `authors.yml`.

-The blog post date can be extracted from filenames, such as:
+The blog post date can be extracted from filenames, como los siguientes:

 - `2019-05-30-welcome.md`
 - `2019-05-30-welcome/index.md`